nickscha/csr/README.md

                 model_view_projection.e
             );

-            /* Afterwards you can write the instance.framebuffer to a screen or write to a file (like ppm format).
+            /* Afterwards you can write the context.framebuffer to a screen or write to a file (like ppm format).

                In the csr_test.c file we write each frame into a ppm file and then using ffmpeg (via the build.bat script) to generate a mp4 and gif file.